AVAniketh0905/fluidspy/README.md

 8. Make the changes.
 9. Run the tests.
    > `pytest`
-10. Commit the changes.
+10. Commit the changes!!.
 11. Push the changes to your forked repository.
 12. Create a pull request.
 13. Wait for the review!!!

 ## License

 This project is licensed under the MIT License.
-See the *LICENSE* file for details.
+See the LICENSE.txt file for details.

 ## Contact